 Instructions

-- In a mug or glass, combine egg yolks, condensed milk, and vanilla extract.
-Place the mug in a bowl of hot water, as shown in the photo (This helps reduce the eggy smell and pasteurizes the eggs).
+- Whisk the base: In a mug or glass, whisk together the egg yolks, condensed milk, and vanilla extract.
+Then place the mug in a bowl of hot water (like in the photo).
+This gentle heat helps reduce the eggy smell and lightly pasteurizes the yolks.

 Ingredients